lsst-dm/dmtn-234/index.rst

 .. rst-class:: compact

+- Use multiple domains to control JavaScript access and user cookies
+- Filter out the token from ``Authorization`` headers of incoming requests
 - Force two-factor authentication for administrators (IDM-0007)
 - Force reauthentication to provide an affiliation (IDM-0009)
 - Changing usernames (IDM-0012)